 Bangalore the silicon valley of India the home to startups is not just a modern city conceived for a contemporary urban population the city has a long and beautiful history.
 The evolution of the city has witnessed great architecture at every turn in history up until recent times.
 Once a part of Tipu Sultan’s Mysore Kingdom, the city has much to offer to its architecturally inclined patrons even today.
 Some places to visit in Bangalore are:

 Built post-independence era, this monument was designed to house the offices of Karnataka’s state government.
 Designed by B.R.Manickam the building is one of the popular places to visit in Banglore and is built in the neo-Dravidian style of architecture i.e apart from its classical European features it also derived heavily from Indo-Saracenic architecture.

 A fortressed city envisioned by the then King KempeGowda Bangalore has grown beyond its walls.
 Initially made out of mud, the city walls were constructed in stone during the reign of Hyder Ali.
 Not much remains of the Bangalore fort today apart from its gates.
 Tipu Sultans’ summer palace was located in the complex but now seems like a separate complex in itself.

 3. Bangalore Palace

-Touted to be inspired by the British Windsor castle the Bangalore palace was built for Chamaraja Wadiyar in the year 1878.
+Touted to be inspired by the British Windsor castle the Bangalore palace is one of the places to visit in Bangalore and was built for Chamaraja Wadiyar in the year 1878.
 The design is a mix of Tudor and Scottish Gothic architecture, much of the internal furnishing elements were imported from Britain.
 The two-storied granite palace with its opulent wooden interiors, reflect Maharaja’s love for the finer things in life.